 The IAB and its subcommittees will provide feedback and advice to the Department of Athletics on matters concerning compliance functions, academic issues, gender equity, and budget development.

-The membership of the IAB will consist of fourteen voting members and additional non-voting members who may be appointed as necessary to provide the expertise needed by the IAB to carry out its charge.
+The membership of the IAB will consist of fifteen voting members and additional non-voting members who may be appointed as necessary to provide the expertise needed by the IAB to carry out its charge.
 The membership roster of the IAB shall be available to the public by way of posting on the IAB website.

 Unless otherwise stated, all appointments to the IAB are made by the President.
 All members of the IAB serve at the pleasure of the President.